The Best Things to do in Chisinau: Soviet Europe

 To my surprise Chisinau still has the essence of a typical Soviet city.
 Along with the Soviet flats and the brutalist architecture comes plenty of parks with memorials and statues.

 Maybe that is why for some Chisinau is ugly.
 The grim and concrete buildings look uninspiring at first, but they have many stories to tell.
-And that is why for me Chisinau had plenty of fascinating things to do.
+And that is why for me there were plenty of fascinating things to do in Chisinau.

 The best things to do in Chisinau